 The Marshall W. Hamilton Library at NFCC (Bldg.
-4) offers a wealth of resources necessary for support of student learning both on site and virtually.
+4) offers a wealth of resources necessary for support of student learning both on site and at a distance.
 The Library features wireless Internet access indoors and out.
-Online resources consist of a catalog, full-text periodical databases and electronic books, chat and email reference, and electronic renewal of library materials.
+Online resources consist of a catalog, full-text periodical databases and electronic books, email reference, and electronic renewal of library materials.

 The Library provides comfortable and attractive surroundings for use of collections and encourages casual reading and browsing as well as serious research.
 Tables and small group areas offer various study settings and convenient access to collections.
 Thirty-nine computers allow students access to the Internet, email and the Microsoft Office suite of programs.
 A classroom houses full presentation equipment and a computer lab.
-As well as a large conference table for study groups and meetings, the conference room offers comfortable seating where students can take advantage of a quiet study space.
+The conference room offers comfortable seating where students can take advantage of a quiet study space or reserve it for larger study groups and meetings.
 Here students can also view DVDs or use the listening area for music CDs.

-The library collections include 33,000 print books, 30,000 electronic books, over 100 electronic databases, 24 periodical subscriptions, and over 100 DVDs.
+The library collections include 33,000 print books, 30,000 electronic books, over 100 electronic databases, 24 periodical subscriptions, and over 800 DVDs.
 The library website (www.nfcc.edu/library) provides an information portal for access to the library catalog, full-text databases, electronic books and library information.
 Professional librarians are willing to assist students with any research questions or help with library resources.